orcwg/orcwg/cyber-resilience-sig/coordination/european-commission/deliverable-2-8.md

 ## Conclusion

 As the EU advances its regulatory ambitions through frameworks like the Cyber Resilience Act, the integration of open source perspectives in standardisation is not optional, it is essential.
 By addressing structural barriers and proactively supporting open source participation, the EU can enhance the legitimacy, relevance, and effectiveness of its standards.
 Open collaboration must be treated as a strength, not a constraint, in the pursuit of secure and resilient digital sovereignty.

+---
+## Acknowledgments

+The following people have contributed to this document either directly or indirectly (e.g. by raising questions, reviewing...):
+Marta Rybczynska,
+Jeremy Stanley,
+Lars Francke,
+Roman Zhukov,
+Tobie Langel,
+Adrian O'Sullivan,
+Daniel Thompson-Yvetot,
+and Juan Rico.

+If you have contributed to this document and aren't properly acknowledged or if you want to edit or remove your name, please let us know by [opening an issue](https://github.com/orcwg/orcwg/issues/new) and we will fix this right away.